 Core from four metallurgical holes drilled by Lincoln in February 2008 was submitted to McClelland Laboratories in Reno, Nevada, for heap-leach cyanidation testing and environmental characterization (Tetra Tech, 2011).
-A total of 37 density measurements have been made on different rock units (see Table 13.6) (Tetra Tech, 2011).
+A total of 37 density measurements have been made on different rock units (Tetra Tech, 2011).

-The Pine Grove drill composites have density, saturate % moisture and drain down moisture as shown in Tables 13.6 and 13.7).
+The Pine Grove drill composites have density, saturated % moisture and drain down moisture as shown in Tables 13.7 and 13.8.